EXTREME AND SUPER EXTREME DUI ARIZONA

 Jail or Prison Time

 Of course, this is the most serious penalty of a DUI conviction.
 The length of time spent in prison might range from a few days to many months or even longer.
 Some sentences must be served consecutively, while others do not.
+You may also face probation time.
+If so, make sure that you do not engage in any DUI probation violations.
+This could worsen your situation.

 Ignition Interlock Device